 Autumn in Virginia is one of the most romantic times of year.
 The weather is crisp and cool and the fall foliage is breathtaking.
-Virginia also boasts hundreds of festivals, and activities like hiking, apple picking and wine tasting, which makes Virginia the perfect destination for a romantic weekend getaway.
+Virginia also boasts activities like hiking, apple picking, and wine tasting, which makes it the perfect destination for a romantic weekend getaway.

 Terroir and Merroir Tasting Event